Ethereum gas price slumps as the number of ETH active addresses crash | Cryptopolitan

 Then, an average transaction fee was costing as much $50 but today, that price has dropped exponentially to the price it was before the frenzy began.

-ETH gas station also reports that the ethereum gas prices is now at a standard of 40 gwei with high-speed transactions for 50 gwei.
-While, Uniswap remains the major user of gas having had transactions worth over $12million dollar processed in the last month.
+ETH gas station also reports that the ethereum gas prices are now at a standard of 40 gwei with high-speed transactions for 50 gwei.
+While Uniswap remains the major user of gas, having had transactions worth over $12million processed in the last month.

 Ethereum on the rise again